DivergentDraco/School-Eye-Tracking-Project/README.md

 # Introduction

-Eye tracking technology was taken into development around 100 years ago, though it can be implemented with other users, including those with disabilities.
+Eye-tracking technology was taken into development around 100 years ago, though it can be implemented with other users, including those with disabilities.
 This project has come to the light after we initiated a detailed analysis through observation, interview questions, and surveys throughout the school.

 This repository was made specifically for the **Interactive Science and Social Project (ISSP)**, in collaboration with Worcester Polytechnic Institute, USA.
 The students studying in Bachelor of Science in Applied Chemistry, Chemistry Department, Faculty of Science, Chulalongkorn University has to accomplish.
 In this project, Sri Sangwan School is our sponsor.
-We, students doing this project, are interested in the software called [**Beam Eye Tracker**](https://beam.eyeware.tech/) to utilize it for the gaze bubble to follow with the mouse.
+We are interested in the software called [**Beam Eye Tracker**](https://beam.eyeware.tech/) to utilize it for the gaze bubble to follow with the mouse.

 ---